 The Property Ownership & Mapping Division is responsible for updating all property ownership and title information (real & personal) through various reporting entities and the maintenance of the County's parcel fabric layer in a geospatial environment.
 The division also creates customized maps and provides continual customer service.

 The Appraisal Division is responsible for discovery, listing, assessing and valuing residential, commercial, agricultural real estate and personal property, as well as vacant land within the County.
 The different functions have been grouped into four units within this division.
 The focus is on consistency, efficiency, and stronger communication within the appraisal functions in order to better serve our customers.
 The valuation process includes a mass appraisal methodology used to create valuation models for various property types.
 These valuation models are developed in accordance to the Arizona Department of Revenue standards for mass appraisal compliance.
 The valuation models are used to accurately and efficiently determine property values throughout the County.
 This includes reviewing all permits, addressing splits, recheck requests, notice of claims as well as canvassing and agricultural applications.
 The goal of developing a canvassing program is so the office can actually review every property within a consistent cycle to ensure we have accurate data information.
 We provide property characteristics and valuation information to external and internal customers, ensuring compliance with Arizona State laws.
+The division ensures that exempt properties are accurately listed and maintained on the property roll.
 The personal property portion of this division handles the review and verification of the personal property associated with the commercial businesses and the mobile/manufactured home industry.
 The business owners are required to file updated inventory forms annually.
 They are reviewed and in some cases are audited.
-The Appraisal Division also handles administrative appeals regarding assessments of both the real property and the personal property.
+The Appraisal Division also handles administrative appeals regarding assessments of both the real property and the personal property and provides all support to the County Attorney and Board of Supervisors to arrive at valuation and classification decisions that have been appealed to the Judicial Branch of government for resolution.